 When you start a paragraph with an asterisk and a space (* ) or with number 1 and a period (1.), Word displays the AutoCorrect Options button and begins building a bulleted or numbered list.
 If you don't want a bulleted or numbered list, click the AutoCorrect Options button and then click Stop Automatically Creating Bulleted Lists or Stop Automatically Creating Numbered Lists.

-You can view an existing outline in Word Online, but you can’t create and format an outline automatically the way you can in the desktop version of Word.
+You can view an existing outline in Word for the web, but you can’t create and format an outline automatically the way you can in the desktop version of Word.

 If you have the desktop version of Word, first use the Open in Word command to open the document in Word.

-Then, follow the instructions in the Windows tab.
+Then, follow the instructions for desktop Word on Windows or Mac.

-When you’re done and you've saved the document, you’ll see the outline when you reopen it in Word Online.
+When you’re done and you've saved the document, you’ll see the outline when you reopen it in Word for the web.